Little Paxton: Religious sites

-The parish church at Little Paxton is dedicated to St. James and is a Grade II* listed building that consists of a chancel, nave, south aisle, west tower and a north porch.
+The Church of England parish church at Little Paxton is dedicated to St James and is a Grade II* listed building that consists of a chancel, nave, south aisle, west tower and a north porch.
 The church was not mentioned in the Domesday Book, but there is evidence that there was a stone church on the site by the end of the 12th century.
 The west tower was built c.1400 and the south aisle c.1500.
 The west tower had just four bells but these had not been rung since 1899 when it was decided that they needed re-hanging.
 A refurbishment project in 2010–11, which had some National Lottery funding, saw the original bells restored, the acquisition of two-second hand bells, and a new bell cast.
 The church now has a clock striking bell and a peal of six bells; the new bells were rung for the first time in November 2011.
-The church of St. James, Little Paxton, is in the deanery of St Neots in the diocese of Ely.
+The Church of St James, Little Paxton, is in the deanery of St Neots in the diocese of Ely.